Mikesew1320/TECNO-CD6-TWRP-Tree/README.md

 ## Features:

-- All SHRP features are expected to be working fine!
+- All TWRP features are expected to be working fine!
-- Default dark themed.

 ## What's New?